atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

    - After a partial cleanup (e.g. storage migrated, notification sent) and if the application is still in an available state, the eviction API can be used to respect PodDisruptionBudgets.

-Evacuation should always end with a pod being terminated by one of the evacuators, or by an eviction triggered by the evacuation controller.
+The end goal of an Evacuation is for a pod to be terminated by one of the evacuators, or by an eviction triggered by the evacuation controller.
 Usually this will also coincide with the deletion of the pod (evict or delete call).
 In some scenarios, the pod may only be terminated (e.g. by a remote call) if the pod `restartPolicy` allows it, to preserve the pod data for further processing or debugging.

+The evacuator can also choose whether it handles Evacuation cancellation.

 We should discourage the creation of preventive evacuations, so that they do not end up as another PDB.
 So we should design the API appropriately and also not allow behaviors that do not